 Rebranding happens all of the time in business.
-From our experience, a company will rebrand every 3-6 years; it’s necessary to stay modern, remain relevant and keep ahead of the competition.
-Here we share the top-3 reasons for a company rebrand and also the top-3 pitfalls to avoid.
+From our own experience, a company will rebrand every 3-6 years; it’s necessary to remain modern, stay relevant to audiences and keep ahead of the competition.

 Change can come in many forms, from a simple logo refresh to complete brand transformation, including new business name, logo design, new brand identity, colour scheme and tone of voice.
 The need for change is affected by many internal and external factors unique to each business, but any change should be taken with care.
 In the wrong hands, it can be damaging to a brand.

 Before we look at the risks of a company rebrand, we’ve shared the 3 most common reasons why a company rebrand is even on the agenda:

 This is the most favourable reasons for a company rebrand; the business has matured, and it’s moved into a growth phase.
 This situation often prompts a reflection on the brand and its suitability for continued growth.

 Usually, it’s necessary to rebrand the business to present a more significant, more successful brand, increasing sales and striking fear into the hearts of competitors.
 An exciting prospect!

 2 – Change makes change unavoidable

 The market conditions are no longer the same, customers now want something different, or you no longer speak their language.
 Perhaps it’s you who’ve changed, and the brand hasn’t been keeping up.